 There are so many new products students need for that first year of college, and all that shopping can feel overwhelming.
 Each little selection comes with a huge range of choices that stress even the most informed consumers.
 While decking out your dorm room or first apartment can be an expensive endeavor, few purchases are more important than your college laptop.

 Today, every student needs a laptop, but it shouldn’t be a decision that rivals trying to figure out which school to attend.
 So how do you choose the best laptops for college students?
-First you should decide if you want a standard laptop or a Chromebook.

 The best laptops for college students will accomplish every task you need to accomplish (writing papers, browsing the Internet for research or wasting time online), but we’ve identified a number of computers that will do all of that especially well.
 Even better, these laptops should last throughout a typical four-year college career.